ortus-docs/cbvalidation-docs/overview/valid-constraints/constraint-custom-messages.md

 {constraintName}Message = "My Custom Message";
 ```

-Just add the name of the constraint you like and append to it the work Message and you are ready to roll:
+Just add the name of the constraint you like and append to it the word Message and you are ready to roll:

 ```javascript
 username = {